CedricGuillemet/Imogen/bin/Documentation/ImogenUserDocumentation.md

 Distance from the plan to the center of the viewport.
 1. T
 Interpolation factor between full white color and distance to the nearest plan.
+1. Start Angle
+Angle in degrees of the first vertex.

 ### Example
 ![node example](Examples/Example_NGon.png)